JonGretar/wezterm_config/README.md

 Most keyboard stuff is pretty standards.

 - `CMD-SHIFT-SPACE` is the leader.
-- `LEADER-ENTER` is quick copy.
+- `LEADER ENTER` is quick copy.
-- `LEADER-SHIFT-ENTER` is copy mode.
+- `LEADER SHIFT-ENTER` is copy mode.
 - See `keys.lua` for other nick nacks.